 The $ A_n $ lattice is defined as

 where $ \mathbb{Z} $ denotes the integers, as usual. $ A_1 $ is equivalent to $ \mathbb{Z} $, $ A_2 $ to the hexagonal lattice, and $ A_3 $ to the face-centered cubic lattice (see \cite{conway+sloane}).
-The metric on $ A_n $ that we understand is essentially the $ \ell_1 $ (also termed Manhattan, or taxi) distance:
+The metric on $ A_n $ that we consider is essentially the $ \ell_1 $ (also termed Manhattan, or taxi) distance: